lloydmeta/enumeratum/README.md

 an implementation based on a single Scala macro that searches for implementations of a sealed trait or class.

 Enumeratum aims to be similar enough to Scala's built in `Enumeration` to be easy-to-use and understand while offering more flexibility, safety, and power.
+It also has **zero** dependencies, which means it's light-weight, but more importantly, won't clutter your (or your dependants') namespace.

 Using Enumeratum allows you to use your own `sealed` traits/classes without having to maintain your own collection of values, which not only means you get exhaustive pattern match warnings, but also richer enum values, and methods that